 These days, everything in Las Vegas seems shiny and new.
 For every building that’s knocked down, a luxury property rises from its ashes.
 Luckily, there’s still some old-school charm left in Sin City, where a few institutions still stand and traces of the Rat Pack linger.
 Head to Downtown Vegas, where a handful of these colorful characters have stood the test of time -- dotting the slower-moving streets with classic hotels, coin-operated games, and back-in-the-day dining.
 Here, our guide to old-school Las Vegas.

-Where to eat
+Where to Eat

-You can find shrimp cocktail on nearly every menu in Las Vegas, but no place is more iconic as Du-par’s, the 24-hour coffee shop in the Golden Gate Casino that's been dishing out the low-priced "best tail in town" since 1959.
-Our waiter told us that he sells so many of these dishes that he, "makes 'em in his sleep."
+You can find shrimp cocktail on nearly every menu in Las Vegas, but no place is more iconic as Du-Pars Restaurant and Bakery.The 24-hour coffee shop has been dishing out the low-priced "best tail in town" since 1959.
+Our waiter told us that he sells so many of these dishes that he "makes 'em in his sleep."
 If you're craving Italian food, head to Casa Di Amore, which is beloved by locals for its wily atmosphere.
 Go for the old-school lounge show where you’ll hear everything from show tunes to Al Green.

-Where to drink
+Where to Drink

-Where to play
+Where to Play

-Where to sleep
+Where to Sleep